ZecTox/NFT_Marketplace_Project/README.md

 <h4>10.
 Connecting metamask to react frontend</h4>
 <h4>11.
 Calling Solidity Smart Contract from react</h4>
 <h4>12.
 Withdrawing Money from a Smart Contract</h4>

+😁 Steps if you want to clone the Repository 😁
+<h3> To install the dependencies clone the project and then install it </h3>
+<h4>1. npm init </h4>

+# Now Enjoy with the NFT_MARKETPLACE PROJECT 😁